meadsteve/meadsteve.github.io/_posts/2014-05-09-softwareantifragility.markdown

 #### Closing thoughts
 Errors and failures don't have to be negative.
-When handled correctly they are in fact a valuable form of data that allows us to improve our software.
+When handled correctly they are, in fact, a valuable form of data that allows us to improve our software.
 I think the following is required for software to be anti-fragile:

  * Errors must be known.
 This can be through logging, well defined metrics, or good client comms.
 If the errors